US looks like a new team thanks to banking - ExBulletin

 Finland, the perennial favorite for the bronze medal, entered Saturday’s game with an empty line-up.
 Petra Nieminen, the team’s top scorer at the 2021 World Championships, was out due to a one-game suspension due to a large penalty she received in Thursday’s 4-1 loss to Canada.
 Five-time World Medalist Susanna Tapani was also out for personal reasons, but a representative of the Finnish team said she is expected back for the next group match.

-Women’s Hockey Worlds 2022: TV schedule, how to watch, tournament format and more
+2022 Womens Hockey Worlds: TV Schedule, How To Watch, Tournament Format & More

-The American Power Game a weakness at both the 2021 World Cup and the 2022 Winter Olympics showed signs of improvement on Saturday, with Team USA scoring two power play goals in the second period.
-From a shot of Cayla Barnes, Abby Roque made it 2-0 with a nice tip to shoot the puck past Finnish goalkeeper Keisala year (video embedded below).
+US power play was a weakness at both the 2021 World Cup and the 2022 Winter Olympics showed signs of improvement on Saturday, with Team USA scoring two power play goals in the second period.
+Cayla Barnes, Abby Roque made it 2-0 with a nice tip to shoot the puck past Finnish goalkeeper Keisala year (video embedded below).
 Keisala ended the day with 66 saves in the net.

+@Cayla_barnes27 with a sweet wristband of the blue line and the dot finish of @abby_roque!#WomensWorlds pic.twitter.com/IASXPi7PWU

 Then, after a goal from Lacey Eden was recalled (high stick), Amanda Kessel made up for it with a nice backdoor goal (video embedded below).